mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 transition the pool's state to "paused" to halt the creation of new connections until it is marked as "ready" again.
 The checkOut and checkIn algorithms will handle clearing out stale `Connections <#connection>`_.
-If a user is subscribed to Connection Monitoring events, a PoolClearedEvent MUST be emitted after incrementing the generation / marking the pool as "paused".
-If the pool is already "paused" when it is cleared, then the pool MUST NOT emit a PoolCleared event.
+If a user is subscribed to Connection Monitoring events and/or connection log messages, a PoolClearedEvent and log message MUST be emitted after incrementing the generation / marking the pool as "paused".
+If the pool is already "paused" when it is cleared, then the pool MUST NOT emit a PoolCleared event or log message.

 As part of clearing the pool, the WaitQueue MUST also be cleared, meaning all requests in the WaitQueue MUST fail with errors indicating that the pool was